NATIVE AMERICAN DYES

 Black-eyed Susan (Rudbeckia hirta)

-yellow, gold from leaves and stems; shades of green from flower heads
+yellow, gold from leaves and stems; shades of green

 Black walnut